Baylor strengthens hold on No. 1 in AP Top 25 poll

 SLIDING

 No. 24 Colorado and No. 25 Houston were the week’s biggest sliders, each falling four spots after league losses.
-Florida State, No. 14 Oregon and 19 Butler each fell three spots, which continued a big slide for the Bulldogs after they were ranked as high as No. 5 in mid-January.
+Florida State, No. 14 Oregon and No. 19 Butler each fell three spots, which continued a big slide for the Bulldogs after they were ranked as high as No. 5 in mid-January but have lost four of six.

 Eleven teams fell in Monday’s poll.